My Gear

 I researched the heck out of the best gear for backpacking Southeast Asia and Vietnam specifically.
 I research the heck out of everything, so it wasn’t surprising I went overboard for my lifelong-dream trip!

 This page is meant to be a potential resource for anyone backpacking Vietnam who happens to stumble on it.
-I can’t express how grateful I was, as I was doing my massive amounts of research, to the many backpacking and travel bloggers who blogged about their gear and their clothes, so I’m just paying it forward.
-I’ll definitely update the page with my actual experiences once I return.
+I can’t express how grateful I was, as I was doing my massive amounts of research, to the many backpacking and travel bloggers who blogged about their gear and their clothes, so I’m just trying to pay it forward.
+This is just a page based on my experience and what I used.

 Backpack: Osprey Farpoint 70 Travel Backpack